UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 Ultimately, I think this is the future of traveling, because this is what drives a change in behaviour and mindset among a given group of people.

 Early adopters and innovators &nbsp;will see this and their behaviour will eventually manifest into more and more people’s minds and feelings, creating a new paradigm and thus a shift in travel behaviour.

-<br>Not just a shift promoting learning, experiential traveling and personal empowerment, but it all comes down to feeling like we belong somewhere and connection - about seeing something in others, that touches something in us.
+Not just a shift promoting learning, experiential traveling and personal empowerment, but it all comes down to feeling like we belong somewhere and connection - about seeing something in others, that touches something in us.

 &nbsp;